 The Department obtains skip tracing services to identify current and accurate contact information for delinquent accounts with no valid phone number and/or an inaccurate mailing address.
 Use of the skip tracing services to produce better contact data, especially accurate phone numbers, resulted in earlier resolution of and increased collections from delinquent accounts.
-Results through April 30, 2017, include ERCA revenue generated this fiscal year in excess of \$1.6 million.

 The personnel investments previously described occurred primarily within existing Compliance and Collections programs and leveraged existing technology and tools.
-ERCA-funded resources, especially personnel, have permitted a number of enforcement programs and collections systems to be expanded.
+ERCAfunded resources, especially personnel, have permitted a number of enforcement programs and collections systems to be expanded.
 These programs have included:

-- Tax technical consultants have been engaged to provide federal pass through business training, business process improvement, data analysis and case identification services for our Pass Through Business Office.
-Tax avoidance strategies continue to evolve and our operations need assistance in tracking these trends and planning appropriate compliance program responses. - A sustained and successful Business Use Tax Voluntary Compliance Initiative.
-This program educates businesses and their tax preparers regarding the use tax obligations of businesses on taxable purchases in which Pennsylvania sales tax is not collected. - Detailed private sector business data were acquired from an information service provider.
+- Tax technical consultants have been engaged to provide federal pass-through business training, business process improvement, data analysis and case identification services for our Pass Through Business Office.
+Tax avoidance strategies continue to evolve and our operations need assistance in tracking these trends and planning appropriate compliance program responses. - A sustained and successful Business Use Tax Voluntary Compliance Initiative is underwritten by ERCA funding.
+This program educates businesses and their tax preparers regarding the use tax obligations of businesses on taxable purchases in which Pennsylvania sales tax is not collected. - Detailed private sector business, realty, and internet retailer data were acquired from information service providers.
 The purchased data, matched with Pennsylvania business taxpayer data, includes demographics, credit and financial viability scores, such as size of business and industry, and confirmed addresses and phone numbers.
-The use of the bulk data on the EPAD intranet page for individual case investigation should be a significant boost to productivity for collectors, auditors and investigators. - ERCA funding has allowed the department to implement a program to discover online businesses failing to (1) register, collect, and remit Pennsylvania sales taxes on sales to PA purchasers, and (2) report and pay income tax for their online businesses. - The department entered into an agreement to participate in the Multistate Tax Commission's (MTC's) Joint Audit Program for corporate income and franchise tax audits.
+The use of the bulk data for external discovery and for individual case investigation serves as a significant boost to productivity for collectors, auditors and investigators. - ERCA funding has allowed the department to implement a program to discover online businesses failing to (1) register, collect, and remit Pennsylvania sales taxes on sales to PA purchasers, and (2) report and pay income tax for their online businesses. - The department participates in the Multistate Tax Commission's (MTC's) Joint Audit Program for corporate income and franchise tax audits.
 Our agency can request audits for consideration and elect to be included in audits selected by the MTC.
-The MTC Joint Audit Program will produce additional collections and provide for greater audit coverage on behalf of our agency.
+The MTC Joint Audit Program produces additional collections and provide for greater audit coverage on behalf of our agency.
 We also have received nexus training and been involved in technical tax discussions facilitated by the MTC with the states.